jcstroud79/jcstroud79/README.md

 <a href="https://www.credly.com/users/joshua-stroud.7d42c890"><img src="https://img.shields.io/badge/-Credly-FF6B00?&style=for-the-badge&logo=Credly&logoColor=white" /><a/>
 <div/>

-I am a cybersecurity enthusiast with a passion for cybersecurity governance, risk management, and compliance auditing.
-I have over 25 years of combined experience in IT support, network and system administration, and cross-functional cybersecurity disciplines.
+I am a cybersecurity enthusiast with an affinity for threat hunting and analysis.
+My journey in computer science led me to develop a passion for cybersecurity.
+I started my career as a computer repair technician back in the 1990s while enrolled in a high school vocational program for computer programming.
+Since that time, I have worked in roles across multiple IT and cybersecurity disciplines including network and system administration, vulnerability assessment, identity access management, and information security compliance assurance.
+I also have practical knowledge and experience in threat intelligence analysis, operational and project management, quality assurance, and leadership from my
+24 years of military experience.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, specifically roles dealing with governance, risk, and compliance (GRC).
+My immediate objective is to obtain a role helping to secure organizations through leveraging my skills to have an actionable positive impact on the organization's security posture and reduce the organization's overall attack surface and risk profile.
+Ideally, I would like to obtain a role specializing in cybersecurity governance, risk management, and compliance assurance.

 ## Skills